-City Park Drainageway is part of a mapped floodplain regulated by the Federal Emergency Management Agency (FEMA).
+City Park Channel is part of a mapped floodplain regulated by the Federal Emergency Management Agency (FEMA).
 A Conditional Letter of Map Revision (CLOMR) will be developed and submitted to FEMA before construction starts on the project.
-The CLOMR was submitted in early Summer 2023.
+The CLOMR was submitted in early Summer 2023 and approved in March 2025.
 A final Letter of Map Revision (LOMR) will be prepared and submitted to FEMA after Phase 2 is constructed.
 When approved, the LOMR will result in the remapping of the City Park Channel floodplain and floodway from US 287 to just downstream of Main Street.

 Project Overview

-In the Spring of 2022, conceptual construction drawings were completed for the City Park Drainageway between US 287 and Main Street.
+In the Spring of 2022, conceptual construction drawings were completed for the City Park Channel between US 287 and Main Street.
 A Phase 1 project was identified from the conceptual design to progress to preliminary and final construction plans.
-Preliminary construction plans are anticipated in early 2024 and will continue to final construction plans by late Summer 2024.
+With coordination for the Broomfield Town Square development, Phase 1 was revised to include the channel upstream and downstream of Main Street and the pedestrian underpass at Main St. Preliminary construction plans were completed in 2024 and will continue to final construction plans by late Summer 2025.
 Additional field data collection was completed before the development of the preliminary plans including expanded limits for Survey and Subsurface Utility Engineering (SUE), which is necessary for the design to be complete.
+Early utility relocation is underway as of Spring 2025.
 Geotechnical information was also gathered to analyze the soils in the area to inform structural and pavement designs.
 Staff will continue to coordinate with the Mile High Flood District (MHFD), and internal stakeholders, including Parks & Recreation, Public Works, and Transportation as well as with the Broomfield Town Square development

 The Mile High Flood District held a public information meeting on April 13, 2022.

-City Park Drainageway is part of a mapped floodplain regulated by the Federal Emergency Management Agency (FEMA).
+City Park Channel is part of a mapped floodplain regulated by the Federal Emergency Management Agency (FEMA).
 A Conditional Letter of Map Revision (CLOMR) will be developed and submitted to FEMA before construction starts on the project.
-The CLOMR was submitted in early Summer 2023.
+The CLOMR was submitted in early Summer 2023 and approved in March 2025.
 A final Letter of Map Revision (LOMR) will be prepared and submitted to FEMA after Phase 2 is constructed.
 When approved, the LOMR will result in the remapping of the City Park Channel floodplain and floodway from US 287 to just downstream of Main Street.

 Project Overview

-In the Spring of 2022, conceptual construction drawings were completed for the City Park Drainageway between US 287 and Main Street.
+In the Spring of 2022, conceptual construction drawings were completed for the City Park Channel between US 287 and Main Street.
 A Phase 1 project was identified from the conceptual design to progress to preliminary and final construction plans.
-Preliminary construction plans are anticipated in early 2024 and will continue to final construction plans by late Summer 2024.
+With coordination for the Broomfield Town Square development, Phase 1 was revised to include the channel upstream and downstream of Main Street and the pedestrian underpass at Main St. Preliminary construction plans were completed in 2024 and will continue to final construction plans by late Summer 2025.
 Additional field data collection was completed before the development of the preliminary plans including expanded limits for Survey and Subsurface Utility Engineering (SUE), which is necessary for the design to be complete.
+Early utility relocation is underway as of Spring 2025.
 Geotechnical information was also gathered to analyze the soils in the area to inform structural and pavement designs.
 Staff will continue to coordinate with the Mile High Flood District (MHFD), and internal stakeholders, including Parks & Recreation, Public Works, and Transportation as well as with the Broomfield Town Square development

 The Mile High Flood District held a public information meeting on April 13, 2022.